Skip to content

 "SELECT edge_type, count(*) FROM kg_edges GROUP BY edge_type;"

-If you only see heuristic rows, no causal triples are being persisted. v2.5.2 is the minimum version where this works end-to-end on reasoning models — earlier versions silently failed because the 300-token budget at the call site was exhausted by <think> tokens.
+If you only see heuristic rows, no causal triples are being persisted. v2.5.2 is the minimum version where this works end-to-end on reasoning models — earlier versions silently failed because the 300-token budget was exhausted by <think> tokens.

-If you're on 2.5.2+ and still seeing zero causal edges:
+If you are on v2.5.2+ and still see zero causal edges:

 2. Pass sync=True and watch the OCSF log for event=parse_failed schema=causal_triples raw=....
-The raw preview will show what the model actually returned — usually either an empty string (token starvation, see Ollama section above) or relations outside the allowlist (causes, enables, targets, uses, exploits, attributed_to, related_to); the latter is logged as event=invalid_causal_relation with the offending relation string.
+The raw preview shows what the model returned: either an empty string (token starvation) or relations outside the allowlist (causes, enables, targets, uses, exploits, attributed_to, related_to).
+Out-of-allowlist relations appear as event=invalid_causal_relation with the offending string.

 MCP